Brian Wilson: Mental health

-Onset of illness

 Wilson was diagnosed with schizoaffective disorder and mild bipolar disorder.
 From 1965 on, he regularly experienced auditory hallucinations in the form of disembodied voices.
 Wilson referred to the voices as "heroes and villains" that contributed to "a life of scare".

-His family and associates faced challenges in discerning genuine mental health issues from potential manipulative behavior on Wilson's part.
+His family and associates had faced challenges in discerning genuine mental health problems from potential manipulative behavior on Wilson's part.
 Subsequent to his Houston flight incident from December 1964, Marilyn arranged his first psychiatrist visit, where it was ruled that Wilson's condition was due to work-related fatigue.
-Wilson typically refused counseling, and his family believed his idiosyncrasies stemmed from drug habits or were innate to his personality.
-(Note: Gaines goes on to write that Brian receiving "intense psychiatric care in a hospital setting" would have been perceived as "an admission of defeat and an embarrassment" to his bandmates.
-Carlin recounted an episode where a friend from Wilson's childhood days visited him and observed him as being "detached from reality".
-Wilson's family seemed "less sympathetic than confused and, it's hard not to conclude, resentful".)
-Marilyn countered accusations of neglect on her part, emphasizing her repeated efforts to get him professional help.

-According to Wilson, he was introduced to recreational drugs by an acquaintance during a Beach Boys tour.
-(Note: In his memoir, Love wrote of an incident in which he had discovered drug paraphernalia in Wilson's hotel room during a tour stop in Texas in the early 1960s.
-Love was unsure of the drug contents, although it was certainly not marijuana, and he did not confront Wilson about the matter.)
-His hallucinations emerged early in 1965, about a week after his first time using psychedelics.
-Loren Schwartz, his supplier, said that Wilson's first dosage was 125 micrograms of "pure Owsley" and resulted in "full-on ego death".
+(Note: Wilson typically refused counseling, and his family believed his idiosyncrasies stemmed from drug habits or were innate to his personality.
+Gaines goes on to write that Brian receiving "intense psychiatric care in a hospital setting" would have been perceived as "an admission of defeat and an embarrassment" to his bandmates.
+Carlin recounted an episode where a friend from Wilson's childhood days visited him and observed him as being "detached from reality"; Wilson's family seemed "less sympathetic than confused and, it's hard not to conclude, resentful".
+Marilyn countered accusations of neglect on her part and stated she had made repeated efforts to get him professional help.)
+According to Wilson, he was introduced to recreational drugs by an acquaintance during a Beach Boys tour, and his hallucinations emerged early in 1965, about a week after his first time using psychedelics.
+Loren Schwartz, his supplier, said that Wilson's first dosage was 125 micrograms of "pure Owsley" (LSD) and resulted in "full-on ego death".
 (Note: Brian remembered taking the LSD at his home, but according to Marilyn, he took the drug elsewhere with Schwartz.
 By her recollection, he returned home the next day and recounted his experience, telling her repeatedly that his "mind was blown" and that he had seen God.)
-Mike Love observed signs of irregular behavior in Wilson by July, recalling an incident where Wilson deliberately crashed his car, an act Love deemed out of character.
-His drug use was initially concealed from his bandmates and family, including Love, who had thought Wilson to be strictly opposed to drugs.

 [In mid-1965, Brian had] asked me to come down to Studio B. When we got down there, he said to me, "Let me play something that I hear when I've been on LSD."
 He sat down at the piano and played one note.
 He described what he was hearing.
 That's when I knew he was in trouble.